This is a personal proof-of-concept project. It is not intended for production use. Please refrain from using it.

 Root-caused to the backend line

-A failing request's trace_id is correlated to your server logs: the backend error, the likely cause, a suggested fix.
+A failing request's trace_id is stitched to your server logs — the error, the cause, the fix.
 Past the symptom, to the line that threw.

 How root cause works →